The mighty Mississippi is so low, people are walking to a unique rock formation rarely accessible by foot - KTVZ

 “Today was no school, so it means fun grandma day,” Froemsdorf said.

-She tells KFVS that her grandchildren are the third generation in her family to experience walking out to the formation.
+She told KFVS her grandchildren are the third generation in her family to experience walking out to the formation.
 And her granddaughter, Adilyn Chowder, was happy for the new experience.

 “I haven’t done anything like that before, and it was kind of challenging, but it was fun,” Crowden told KFVS.